Applied Part 9. Model Routing and Token Budget

 frontier-reviewer: 0

-In your own project, the same steps are structured as tools/budget_keeper.py compile|assert|simulate|inspect on top of integration with providers and CI.
+In your project, the same steps are formalized as tools/budget_keeper.py compile|assert|simulate|inspect on top of provider integration and CI.
 Inside the textbook, a runnable analog is launched:

-> [runnable] — a runnable budget keeper example lives in [examples/budget-keeper/](examples/budget-keeper/) (see [examples/budget-keeper/README.md](examples/budget-keeper/README.md)): there is a sample budget_network.yaml, scripts compile.py, simulate.py, inspect.py, and failover switching scenarios.
+> [runnable] — a runnable budget keeper example lives in [examples/budget-keeper/](examples/budget-keeper/) (see [examples/budget-keeper/README.md](examples/budget-keeper/README.md)): there is a sample budget_network.yaml, scripts compile.py, simulate.py, inspect.py, and failover scenarios.

 cd book2/examples/budget-keeper